-

 Notecard for Skylo

-Hybrid IoT Module with Cellular, WiFi & Satellite Connectivity
+A Single Compact Module with Cellular, Satellite and WiFi Connectivity

 -

-Notecard for Skylo combines global LTE Cat M and GPRS cellular, WiFi, and satellite in a single compact module for connecting your IoT device to the cloud.
-No need for additional add-ons or accessories.
+Ensure your data always has a path to the cloud, even when cellular isn't available.
+Notecard for Skylo combines global LTE Cat M and GPRS cellular, satellite, and WiFi in a single compact module to connect your device to the cloud.

-Designed for mission-critical industries like logistics, energy, and industrial IoT, Notecard for Skylo empowers developers to prototype faster and decision-makers to deploy at scale, all in one easy to use module.
+Designed for mission-critical industries like transportation and logistics, energy, and industrial IoT.
+Notecard for Skylo empowers developers to prototype faster and decision-makers to deploy at scale.

-Notecard for Skylo offers an affordable way to add satellite failover to any wirelessly connected device without any additional certifications, subscriptions, or commitments.
-Multiple Radio Access Technology ("RAT") connectivity gives you peace of mind that you can reliably access your device data with wireless connections automatically falling back to a secondary network connection, including satellite, if the primary connection becomes unavailable.
+Notecard for Skylo offers an affordable way to add satellite failover to any wirelessly connected device with no additional certifications, subscriptions, or commitments.
+Multiple Radio Access Technology (RAT) connectivity gives you peace of mind that you can access your remote device data when you need it most.

 Notecard for Skylo enables: